SteeltoeOSS/Tutorials/getting-started-local.md

-This page shows how to quickly set up the Steel Toe Configuration extension in an ASP.NET Core application for accessing configuration values served by a [Spring Cloud Config](http://cloud.spring.io/spring-cloud-config/) Config Server.
+This page shows how to quickly set up the Steeltoe Configuration extension in an ASP.NET Core application for accessing configuration values served by a [Spring Cloud Config](http://cloud.spring.io/spring-cloud-config/) Config Server.

 ### Step 0: Run a Config Server